opencontainers/runc/README.md

 ## runc

-`runc` is a CLI tool for spawning and running containers according to the OCF specification.
+`runc` is a CLI tool for spawning and running containers according to the OCI specification.

 ## State of the project